TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/advanced_topics.md

 The [Wikipedia article on SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) provides a good overview and good links related to SOLID software design.
 If you're looking to write great code, you'll need to know each of the principles the letters represent (paraphrasing):

-* [**S**ingle Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) (A class should only have a single responsibility)
+* [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) (A class should only have a single responsibility)
-* [**O**pen/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle) (your code entities should be open for extension but closed to modification)
+* [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle) (your code entities should be open for extension but closed to modification)
-* [**L**iskov Substitution Principle](http://en.wikipedia.org/wiki/Liskov_substitution_principle) (replacing an object with one of its sub-types shouldn't break anything)
+* [Liskov Substitution Principle](http://en.wikipedia.org/wiki/Liskov_substitution_principle) (replacing an object with one of its sub-types shouldn't break anything)
-* [**I**nterface Segregation Principle](http://en.wikipedia.org/wiki/Interface_segregation_principle) (writing many client-specific interfaces is better than one behemoth general-use interface... think APIs)
+* [Interface Segregation Principle](http://en.wikipedia.org/wiki/Interface_segregation_principle) (writing many client-specific interfaces is better than one behemoth general-use interface... think APIs)
-* [**D**ependency Inversion Principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle) (instead of high level constructs depending on lower level ones, make them rely on abstractions instead)
+* [Dependency Inversion Principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle) (instead of high level constructs depending on lower level ones, make them rely on abstractions instead)

 Luckily, Rails has done a pretty good job of following these, so you should have absorbed some good habits just through using it.
 But you'll want to take a minute and read up on each of them (including the odd-sounding ones) because they're fairly central to all software engineering (and a ripe interview question).

-If you're particularly interested in pursuing design patterns, check out the "Gang of Four" (GoF) Patterns laid out in [this blog post from blackwasp.co.uk](http://www.blackwasp.co.uk/GofPatterns.aspx).
+If you're particularly interested in pursuing design patterns, check out the ["Gang of Four" (GoF) Patterns](http://www.blackwasp.co.uk/GofPatterns.aspx).

 There's a useful book written on anti-patterns, which can help you clean up your code by identifying bad smells, called [Rails Antipatterns](http://www.amazon.com/Rails-AntiPatterns-Refactoring-Addison-Wesley-Professional/dp/0321604814/) by Tammer Saleh and Chad Pytel.

 ### I18n: Internationalization

 [Internationalization and Localization](http://en.wikipedia.org/wiki/Internationalization_and_localization) is the process of adapting your application to fit specific geographies and/or languages.
-It's outside our scope to cover, but for those who are interested, check out [this Sitepoint tutorial on it](http://www.sitepoint.com/go-global-rails-i18n/), as suggested by K. Bates.
+It's outside our scope to cover, but for those who are interested, check out this [Sitepoint tutorial on internationalization](http://www.sitepoint.com/go-global-rails-i18n/), as suggested by K. Bates.

 ### Assignment